powiedl/25-jobster-typescript/README.md

 Inside the updateUser code (in the userSlice) you should type the thunkAPI.getState(), so you get rid of the Typescript warning "unknown type": `(thunkAPI.getState() as RootState).user.user?.token`

 At the moment the Submit Button is not nicely aligned and I can't figure out how to align it nicely, so (as my main focus is not styling the UI right now) I will go with it.
-Maybe I find out how to fix this in the future ...
+Later is now - with a little help of my friend VS Code free tier Copilot - it's as simple as add 'self-end' to the button ...

 # commit Profile page

+# commit Button position and order of the input fields in Profile page changed